28 April 2015

 The grape juice resulted in a weird blackish shade.
 The beets, although producing a gorgeous red liquid, tuned the eggs the colour of natural brown eggs.
 The spinach was so obviously useless I just ended up putting those eggs into the red cabbage liquid since I knew that would at least work.
 After a lot of boiling and soaking and draining and drying--and a huge mess--I ended up with 18 dull and patchy springtime fertility symbols.

 The experimenting is over.
-Next year I'm going back to commercial chemical dyes.
+Next year I'm going back to commercial dyes.
 I will have reds, greens, bright blues, yellows that won't have turmeric residue stuck to them.
 I'll be able to shine them with oil because the oil won't wipe the weak colour right off.
 It will be glorious and festive and might even inspire me to revive some of the other childhood traditions that have fallen by the wayside.
 And from now on, I'm going to be a lot more skeptical about what I read online.

 From L to R for the three eggs in front: beet juice, red cabbage, turmeric